-MIT’s Fight against Gender Discrimination in STEM
+MIT’s Fight against Gender Discrimination in STEM by Yuliya K. '18

 This fall, I took SOC-STD 98LH Education and American Society at Harvard.
 It was a wonderful course, with fascinating readings and discussions, an incredibly helpful professor, and ample writing practice.
 I miss the class now.
-98LH was one of the required junior tutorial options for Harvard Social Studies concentrators (i.e. majors), intended to prepare students for their senior thesis.
-Thus, we read one long book or several long articles every week (for a total of ~300 pages a week) and wrote a 25-page final research paper.
+98LH was one of the required junior tutorial options for Harvard Social Studies concentrators (i.e. majors), intended to prepare students for their senior thesis, so we read one long book or several long articles every week (for a total of ~300 pages a week) and wrote a 25-page final research paper.
 The amount of work took some getting used to, but I can definitely say that I learned a lot and improved in both reading comprehension and academic writing and research.

 For the final paper, I chose to research the history of gender discrimination and Title IX at MIT.
 I first learned about MIT’s committment to gender equity during my summer research on immigrant students at the Institute (more here).
 The 1890 yearbook included a statement that “Since 1873, young women have been received at the Institute on perfectly equal footing with the young men” (though admittedly, that was not exactly the case in practice).
 I wanted to learn more on the subject, and discovered a fascinating story about MIT’s efforts to combat gender discrimination among its women faculty in the 1990s.
 Below is an excerpt from my final research paper that tells this tale (the citations can be found here).